laithsakka/Grafter/README.md

   located under ``/home/grafter/Desktop/Grafter/benchmarks``.

 ### Basic testing.
-The file ``/home/grafter/Desktop/Grafter/benchmarks/BinarySearchTree/UNFUSED/\
+The file ``/home/grafter/Desktop/Grafter/benchmarks/BinarySearchTree/UNFUSED/main.cpp``
-main.cpp`` includes a simple binary search tree program that performs two traversals (insertion and search).
+includes a simple binary search tree program that performs two traversals (insertion and search).
 In this basic testing, we will show how to run grafter on this program and generate a fused code.
 For more information about the language of Grafter refer to *Writing code in Grafter*  under extras section